 Wednesday, October 29, 1997.
 Hong Kong newspapers by the names of Ming Pao, Sing Tao Daily and Ta Kung Pao reported that Lam Ching-Ying (a.k.a. the vampire priest) had not appeared in public for many months as ATV had tried a number of times to contact him for season 3 of the Mr. Vampire spin-off.
 They discovered that he was seriously ill.
 When he went to the hospital for tests, he was diagnosed as having liver cancer.
 He had been repeatedly going to the hospital.
 Because he didn’t want his illness to be publicized or even known by his closest friends, he was resting at a relative’s home.
 It was explained by the media that his absence could be explained by himself having resided in the U.S. It was alleged that his liver problems were due to alcohol, although Eric Tsang (an actor friend) denied this.
 Also, Norman Law and Wu Ma (other such friends) noticed that he was really thin as opposed to the girth that alcoholism brings.

 It wasn’t even reported that it was his sister until after he died.
-John Lone returned to H.K. for a commercial shoot and assumed that Lam would want to meet him since they went to the same drama school.
+Before he died, John Lone returned to H.K. for a commercial shoot and assumed that Lam would want to meet him since they went to the same drama school.
+No luck.
 It wasn’t personal.
-His other close schoolmates – Austin Wai Tin Chi, Meng Hoi and Stephen Tung Wai were not granted visits.
+His other close schoolmates – Austin Wai Tin-Chi, Meng Hoi and Stephen Tung Wai – were not granted visits.
 A month before his passing on November 8, he broke up with Kingdom.
-However, Sammo wasn’t sure if their relationship was true.
+However, Sammo Hung wasn’t sure if their relationship was true.
 He wished that Lam was more open about his medical condition, because Sammo could have helped him with treatment.
-Reportedly Lam even refused to see his own children, as he felt that his looks would traumatize them.
-According to sources, Lam rarely jokes around anyway.
+Reportedly, Lam even refused to see his own children as he felt that his looks would traumatize them.
+According to sources, Lam rarely joked around anyway.
 Jamie Luk (who directed Lam in Doctor Vampire) confirmed it by saying that he didn’t talk much, but was still a nice guy who professionally could not be topped.

 Ironically, for all of his success, his happiest days were when he was a stuntman.
-Sammo already knew from his opera days because their troups had often performed together.
+Sammo already knew him from his opera days because their troupes had often performed together.
 Sammo and Lam would teach other.
-After he died on that particular Saturday, the press were quick to point out that The Way of the Dragon (1972) was the only martial arts movie that Bruce Lee starred in which Lam, Peter Chan-Lung and Billy Chan Wui-Ngai didn’t work on.
-What the press weren’t keen to point out was that this was because they were working under Sammo Hung’s authority during the making of Hapkido.
+After he died on that particular Saturday, the press were quick to note that The Way of the Dragon (1972) was the only martial arts movie that Bruce Lee starred in which Lam, Peter Chan-Lung and Billy Chan Wui-Ngai didn’t work on.
+What the press weren’t keen to point out was that this was because they were working under Sammo’s authority during the making of Hapkido.
 Still, Bruce was the one who Lam had admired the most.
-During the making of Enter the Dragon, Bruce Lee made a special request to Raymond Chow to get Lam back from Korea to work on the film.
-Coincidentally, Sammo also took a break from Korea for the final scene that was to be filmed – the first MMA fight.
+During the making of Enter the Dragon, Bruce made a special request to Raymond Chow to get Lam back from Korea to work on the film.
+Coincidentally, Sammo took a break from Thailand for the final scene that was to be filmed – the first MMA fight.

-About his stubbornness, he was unwilling to be hospitalized immediately and insisted on finishing the job before his treatment, which might have delayed his treatment time.
-His ex-wife was kind enough to appear at his funeral where she sobbed uncontrollably After the prayers, Cheng Bing-Bing said to the press that she knew about her former husband’s illness and she has always been in H.K. but never visited him.
+About his stubbornness, he was unwilling to be hospitalized immediately and insisted on finishing the job before his treatment, which might have shortened his lifespan.
+His ex-wife was kind enough to appear at his funeral where she sobbed uncontrollably.
+After the prayers, Cheng Bing-Bing said to the press that she knew about her former husband’s illness and she has always been in H.K. but never visited him.
 Her flower basket was placed under the ones from Lam’s parents.
-Besides his late brother (who passed away due to liver cancer half a year prior), his youngest brother, older sister, two younger sisters had their floral arrangements placed in front of the altar.
+Besides his late brother (who passed away due to liver cancer half a year prior), his youngest brother, older sister and two younger sisters had their ornate floral arrangements placed in front of the altar.
 In his younger days, Lam was stubborn in a way that was more outspoken.
-Eric reminisced: “When he was little, Madame Fun Fok-Fa said he was disobedient and couldn’t handle him, but Bruce Lee admires him the most.”
+Eric reminisced: “When he was little, Madame Fan Fok-Fa said he was disobedient and couldn’t handle him, but Bruce Lee admired him the most.”